constellation-daq/Constellation/docs/operator_guide/tutorials/telemetryconsole.md

 - A section to add new visualizations on the top
 - A section to organize, reset and clear the dashboard on the top right
-- A dashboard for the visualizations
+- The dashboard, displaying the metric visualizations

 ```{figure} telemetryconsole_empty.png
 TelemetryConsole main window without any metrics